Custom Home Budgets – Too Good To Be True?

 The allowances provided by your builder should be based on the discussions you’ve had and typically aligned with the finish and specifications throughout the remainder of the home unless purposefully specified otherwise.
 You should have a good sense of what your allowances will buy.
 Vague specifications open the door wide for insufficient allowances, so if you notice this occurring, be very wary.

-There are many other factors to consider when comparing prices between builders, such as insufficient allowances, vague specifications, and value engineering.
+There are many other factors to consider when comparing prices between builders, such as their experience, insufficient allowances, vague specifications, and value engineering.
 We will cover each of these in more detail in our next article.
-Bottom line is, when you go with a cheaper builder, you open yourself up for complications, or being unsatisfied with the final product.
-Not sure if your builder is giving you the best prices?
-Or afraid they may be cutting corners?
-A second estimate is always good to get and compare them side by side to find where the big differences are and how much they mean to you.
+The bottom line is, when you go with a dramatically lower bid, you open yourself up to surprises halfway through the construction process, or the potential to realizing that the finished product is not what you expected.
+Are you wondering if your builder is giving you the best price?
+Are you afraid they may be cutting corners?
+A second estimate is always good idea to get and compare them side by side to find where the big differences are and how much they mean to you.

 At Mueller Homes, we stand behind our reputation as an outstanding luxury custom home builder.
+We build luxury custom homes with offices in Annapolis and Sykesville, Maryland.
 We belong to industry associations like the NAHB and the MBIA, which uphold industry standards and best practices.
 We believe that an educated consumer will make the best decision.
 Our goal is that, armed with this information and knowledge you will be able to make wise decisions that provide an experience that you fondly reflect on for years to come.
-In our ongoing blog series, we’ll continue to provide you insight and experience we’ve gathered from over 40 years of experience.
+In our ongoing blog series, we’ll continue to provide you insight and experience we’ve gathered from over 30 years of experience.
 Stay tuned!

 If you are thinking about building your once-in-a-lifetime custom luxury home, be sure to download our FREE ebook: “Designing & Building Your Custom Dream Home: How to Create an Experience You’ll Love to Remember” or visit our website at MuellerHomes.com